COVID: Why is Europe donating so many vaccines to Vietnam? | DW | 03.09.2021

 Aliberti told DW that "recent donations by a number of EU member states reflect, of course, the difficult situation of the pandemic [in Vietnam] in recent months and the request of support by the Vietnamese government."

-But analysts suspect European governments are not merely driven by altruism.
-The EU has an economic interest in Vietnam recovering from the pandemic as quickly as possible.
-This necessitates widespread vaccination.
+But analysts suspect European governments are not driven by altruism alone.
+The EU has an economic interest in Vietnam recovering from the pandemic as quickly as possible, and this necessitates widespread vaccination.

 Vietnam is now the EU's 15th-largest trading partner and its largest in Southeast Asia, an area of the world where Brussels is keen to develop economic and geopolitical interests.